mspuy3/journal-app/README.md

 - Bootstrap styling

 ## Known Bugs
-- Bootstrap JS files not working
+- Can set deadline to past
 - Cannot delete User if it still has a task with category